When it comes to protecting your family from intruders and burglars, it’s wise to have as many layers of protection as possible.

 Since glass break detectors are programmed to detect a specific frequency, you may need to be careful when doing any activity that could cause high-frequency vibrations.
-Sometimes, even the sound of glass breaking in a movie could trigger the alarm.
+Sometimes, even the sound of breaking glass in a movie could trigger the alarm.
 So, if you are watching a loud movie in which glass breaks, or having a raucous dance party, you may want to disarm your alarm for a while.
 You’ll also want to test your glass break detectors periodically to ensure they are properly working.

 How do you get a glass break detector?

 At Vivint Smart Home, we offer a wireless glass break detector along with full smart home security and burglary detection.
 Contact us today and we’ll help you determine which home security products will best fit your needs, and a trained professional will get everything installed.